 For a major surgery, consult a health professional experienced in treatment of hemophilia and/or bleeding disorders.
-As there is no clinical experience in using Alhemo during major surgeries because it was not allowed in clinical trial protocols, it is generally recommended to pause Alhemo prior to a major surgery and resume 10-14 days after surgery, considering the overall clinical picture of the patient.
-The patient can restart Alhemo therapy on the same maintenance dose without a new loading dose.
+As there is no clinical experience in using Alhemo during major surgeries because it was not allowed in clinical trial protocols due to a potential for increased risks of thromboembolic events in these patients, it is generally recommended to pause Alhemo 4 days prior to a major surgery and resume at the normal daily maintenance dose (either 0.15, 0.20 or 0.25 mg/kg) 10-14 days after surgery, considering the overall clinical picture of the patient.